-If you have any suggestions or comments about your visit, please either speak to a member of staff or contact the patient advice and liaison service (PALS) on 020 3313 0088 (Charing Cross, Hammersmith and Queen Charlotte's & Chelsea hospitals), or 020 3312 7777 (St Mary's and Western Eye hospitals).
-You can also email PALS at imperial.pals@nhs.net
+Please either speak to a member of staff or contact the patient advice and liaison service (PALS) on 020 3313 0088 (Charing Cross, Hammersmith and Queen Charlotte's & Chelsea hospitals), or 020 3312 7777 (St Mary's and Western Eye hospitals).
+You can also email PALS at pals@imperial.nhs.uk.
+Alternatively, you may wish to express your concerns in writing to:

-Alternatively, you may wish to complain by contacting our complaints department: Complaints department, fourth floor, Salton House, St Mary's Hospital, Praed Street London W2 1NY.
+Complaints department, fourth floor, Salton House, St Mary's Hospital, Praed Street, London W2 1NY.